Laishuxin/learning-comprehension/docs/cate/english/2_1-reading-economist-1.md

 More should follow.

-After all, it was a good education in his mother tongue, rather than in the classic then favored by the British aristocracy, that won Churchill the Novel prize for literature.
+After all, it was a good education in his mother tongue, rather than in the classic then favored by the British aristocracy, that won Churchill the Novel Prize in Literature.

 ## vocabulary